MahanNorouzi/MahanNorouzi/README.md

-# 👋 Hey, I'm Mahan
+# 👋 Hi there!

-💻 **Front-End Developer**
+I’m Mahan, a Front-End Developer.

-I craft responsive, high-performance interfaces that look sharp and feel smooth.
+I craft responsive, high-performance interfaces.

+---

 ## 🛠️ What I’m Into
-- Building clean, modern UIs
+Building clean, modern UIs
-- Writing scalable, maintainable code
+Writing scalable maintainable code
-- Exploring new front-end tech and design trends
+Exploring new front-end tech and design trends

+---

-## 🏎️ Outside the Code
+## 🎨 Outside the Code
-When I’m not coding, you’ll catch me:
+When I’m not deep in code, you’ll find me:
-- 🏋️‍♂️ Crushing it at the gym
 - 🚗 Geeking out over cars
+- 🏋️‍♀️ Hitting the gym